pedroandreou/SMTP-Client-Server-Sides/README.md

 ## Comments:

 - My SMTP does not connect to a real domain email server but instead connects to my local server

+## HOW TO RUN THE JAR FILE:

+1. Open two CMD windows
+2. Create an empty folder with the name "Directory" on your Desktop where the msgs/commands will be saved into (to avoid IOException)
+3. RUN in the one of the two CMD windows: **java -cp c:\Users\user\Desktop\ah\SMTP.jar SMTPSocket.SMTPServer**
+- The reason why we the Server side nees to be ran first is because the server must be listening before a client can establish a connection
+4. RUN in the other CMD window: **java -cp c:\Users\user\Desktop\ah\SMTP.jar SMTPSocket.SMTPClient**